 The Management Engagement Committee monitors and evaluates all of the Company's other service providers, including Frostrow, and also the Custodian, the Registrars and the Brokers.
-At the most recent review, in July 2022, the Committee concluded that all the service providers were performing well and should be retained on their existing terms and conditions.
+At the most recent review, in July 2023, the Committee concluded that all the service providers were performing well.